livecode/livecode-ide/Documentation/guides/Processing Text and Data.md

 ## Comparing and Searching

 LiveCode provides a number of ways of comparing and searching text.
 For most types of searching and comparing, you will find chunk expressions easy and convenient.
 However, if you have complex searching needs, you may prefer to use Regular Expressions, covered in the next section.

 ### Checking if a Part is within a Whole

 You use the **is in** operator to check if some text or data is within another piece of text or data.
 You can use the reverse **is not in** operator to check if text or data is not within another piece of text or data.

 ```
 "A" is in "ABC" -- evaluates to true
 "123" is in "13" -- evaluates to false
 ```

 You can also use the **is in** operator to check whether some text or data is within a specified chunk of another container.

 ```
 "A" is in item 1 of "A,B,C" -- evaluates to true
-"123" is in word 2 of "123 456 789" -- evaluates to false
+"123" is in segment 2 of "123 456 789" -- evaluates to false
 ```

 ### Case Sensitivity

 Comparisons in LiveCode are case insensitive by default (except for Regular Expressions, which have their own syntax for specifying whether or not a match should be case sensitive).
 To make a comparison case sensitive, set the **caseSensitive** property to true.
 For more details, see the *caseSensitive* property in the *LiveCode Dictionary*.

-### Checking if text is True, False, a Number, an Integer, a Point, a Rectangle, a Date or a Color
+### Checking if text is True, False, a Number, an Integer, a Point, a Rectangle, a Date
+or a Color

 Use the **is a** operator for checking whether the user has entered data correctly and for validating parameters before sending them to a handler.
 The **is an** operator is equivalent to the **is a** operator.

 A value **is a**: